 Put a muzzle on me so that I can’t speak.

 They’ve erased me.

-Made me blend in, fade into the background, try not to be noticed.
+Made me blend in, fade into the background, no one even noticed.

 I was taught that once all of my colors have faded away, I’ll finally be free.